Thoreme

 3. Choose the jockstrap you wish to wear.
 Test it to be sure you understand the movements of the lift and that the model is suitable.
 Test it on a few activities of daily life.
 Do not wear it regularly before the first spermogram.

-4. Plan how you will organize your average 15 hours per day.
-Think of your day as a 24-hour block.
-Wearing time should be between 2pm and 4pm over the course of 24 hours.
+4. Plan how you're going to organize your average 15 hours a day.
+Imagine your day as a 24-hour block.
+Wearing time should be between 14h and 16h over 24 hours.
 Day, night, split, continuous, it doesn't matter.
-The important thing is that you find your rituals that correspond to you.
-Of course there is only one validated wearing protocol, but this does not mean that others are not possible, but simply that it would be too expensive to test all the possibilities.
+The important thing is to find your own rituals that suit you.
+Of course, there's only one validated wearing protocol, but that doesn't mean that others aren't possible, just that it would be too costly to try out all the possibilities.

 Post it:

-• People with testicles are currently under-medicated and people with ovaries are over-medicated in the area of sexual and reproductive health.
-Use this soft medical follow-up to do some screening, ask for a complete health check up.
-This will allow you to do some screening.
+• People with testicles are currently under-medicalized and people with ovaries over-medicalized in the field of sexual and reproductive health.
+Use this soft medical follow-up to do some screening and ask for a complete health check-up.
+This will enable you to do a little screening.

 • Spermograms are reimbursed by social security in France.
-You can also do it without a prescription and it costs about 30 euros in France.
-At this time, there is no self-test for thermal monitoring.
-You will find in the resources a link to the [email protected].
-Made with doctors, it allows you to make your own laboratory to do your follow-up in autonomy.
-This does not replace the follow-up done in the laboratory.
+They can also be done over the counter for around 30 euros in France.
+To date, there is no self-test for thermal monitoring.
+In the resources section, you'll find a link to sperm@home.
+Developed with the help of doctors, it enables you to make your own laboratory for independent monitoring.
+It does not replace laboratory monitoring.

-To this day, no testicular ascending device is CE marked.
-This does not mean that it is not effective or safe.
-It simply means that there is a lack of interest in developing and offering methods for boys and this has been the case for 40 years.
-The steps are underway with Andro-switch which is accompanied by entrelac, and will be the first device officially recognized and available by 2028.
-In the meantime, it is up to everyone to take their responsibilities and to engage in practice to continue to justify the collective interest in wanting more methods for people with testicles.
+• To date, no testicular lift device has been CE marked.
+This doesn't mean that they aren't effective or safe.
+It simply means that there has been a lack of interest in developing and offering methods for boys for 40 years.
+Steps are underway with Andro-switch, which is supported by Entrelac, and will be the first officially recognized and available device by 2028.
+In the meantime, it's up to each and every one of us to take our responsibilities and get involved in practice to continue to justify the collective interest in wanting more methods for people with testicles.

 • The thermal method is based on what no other method has.
-Namely 40 years of practice, tens of thousands of people, and dozens of medical theses and clinical trials, each more reassuring and promising than the last.
+40 years of practice, tens of thousands of users, and dozens of medical theses and clinical trials, each more reassuring and promising than the last.

-• Remember that you are to do what you want with your body, it is one of the last real freedom, and access to contraception and sexual and reproductive health is a fundamental right!
+• Remember that you are free to do what you want with your body, it's one of the last real freedoms, and access to contraception and sexual and reproductive health is a fundamental right!

 Aids :